esphome/esphome-docs/components/esphome.rst

   characters, digits and hyphens, and can be at most 24 characters long by default, or 31 characters long if ``name_add_mac_suffix`` is ``false``.
   See :ref:`esphome-changing_node_name`.
+- **friendly_name** (*Optional*, string): This name is sent to the frontends.
+It is used by Home Assistant as the integration name, device name, and is automatically prefixed to entities where necessary.

 Advanced options: